vancluever/z2d/README.md

 [Cairo](https://www.cairographics.org): most operations take place through the `Context`, which connect `Pattern`s (pixel/color sources) and `Surface`s (drawing targets/buffers). `Path`s contain the vector data for filling and stroking operations.

-Additionally, surfaces can be interfaced with directly.
+Every component of z2d can be worked with directly in an unmanaged fashion without the `Context` as well, if so desired; `Surfaces` can be interfaced with directly, `Surface` and `Path` can be used with static buffers (in addition to their traditional unmanaged variant), and the painter methods for filling and stroking can be called directly with the output of these.
+For these cases, `Context` serves as a reference example.

 ## What's supported